-30. How does DHS plan to include charges for dual eligible recipients that were not billed to PROMISe as Medicare Part C and/or were paid more than Medicaid would have paid?
+31. How does DHS plan to include charges for dual eligible recipients that were not billed to PROMISe as Medicare Part C and/or were paid more than Medicaid would have paid?

-DHS has identified PROMISe as the data source for claims and encounter data in submission to CMS.
-Therefore, hospitals are required to submit all claims to PROMISe, even if they anticipate they will be \$0-paid.
-Any claims/encounters that are not present in PROMISe will not be used in calculating the hospital specific upper payment limit.
+DHS has identified MMIS as the data source for claims and encounter data in submission to CMS.
+Therefore, hospitals must submit all claims to MMIS, even if they anticipate they will be \$0-paid.
+Any claims/encounters that are not present in MMIS will not be used in calculating the hospital specific upper payment limit.

-31. How will DHS account for Provider-Based Physician Adjustments to revenue?
+32. How will DHS account for Provider-Based Physician Adjustments to revenue?

 DHS will not apply a broad-based adjustment for provider based physician revenue.
-If a hospital believes that a provider based physician adjustment is reasonable, then that hospital will need to submit the following to DHS for consideration and review:
+If a hospital believes that a provider based physician adjustment is reasonable, the hospital should submit the following to DHS for consideration and review:

-- The calculated amount of the requested adjustment to MA revenues; - Supporting documentation which includes: - a written explanation of the methodology used to compute the proposed adjustment; and - the instances when bundled payments for physician and hospital services are paid by the MCO to the hospital. - The hospital must make source documentation related to this adjustment available upon request of the Department or the independent auditor.
+- The calculated amount of the requested adjustment to MA revenues; - Supporting documentation which includes: - a written explanation of the methodology used to compute the proposed adjustment; and - the instances when bundled payments for physician and hospital services are paid by the MCO to the hospital. - The hospital must provide source documentation related to this adjustment upon request by DHS or the independent auditor.

-The hospital should present this adjustment to DHS as part of the 30-day preliminary review period.
-DHS recommends working on the preparation of this adjustment and supporting documentation now, should a hospital believe this adjustment is reasonable.
+If a hospital believes this adjustment is reasonable, it should present the adjustment to DHS as part of the thirty-day preliminary review period.
+Hospitals should prepare this adjustment and supporting documentation sufficiently in advance of deadlines for DHS review.

-32. How will DHS price uninsured costs provided on the FY2013-2014 DSH Survey?
+33. How will DHS price uninsured costs provided on the FY 2014-2015 DSH Survey?

-DHS will apply a blended CCR to the hospital's reported total uninsured/self-pay costs listed on the FY2013-2014 DSH Survey.
+DHS will apply a blended CCR to the hospital's reported total uninsured/self-pay costs listed on the FY 2014-2015 DSH Survey.

-33. How will DHS determine UPLs for hospital that are not required to file Medicare Cost Reports?
+34. How will DHS determine UPLs for hospital that are not required to file Medicare Cost Reports?

-DHS will utilize data from the Medicaid Cost Report (MA-336) for hospitals that are not required to file Medicare Cost Reports.
+DHS will utilize data from the Medicaid Cost Report (MA-336) for hospitals that are not required to file MCRs.

-34. Who performs the audit of the CMS DSH Report for Pennsylvania?
+35. Who performs the audit of the CMS DSH Report for Pennsylvania?